slap42/slap42/README.md

 ### Backlog

-#### Bugs

 #### Cleanup

-- Cleanup the switch statements in Client/Server to make them easier to read
 - Point logs at an in-game console instead of stderr/stdout?

 #### "It Works On My Machine"